NinoTNC N9600A Info&Ordering

 TARPN is buying, programming, and then shipping the CPU with the PCB.

-You'll get the remainder of the parts from Digikey for about $20USD plus shipping.
+You'll get the remainder of the parts from Mouser for about $26USD plus shipping for a single board.

-Find the details on the A3 assembly page.
+Find the Mouser ordering steps on the assembly page.

 Test Results and Reviews